kbxkb/file-upload-link-share-simple/README.md

 A best practice for HA is to keep the application code as stateless as possible.
 The code as it is now is entirely stateless (not the file storage though, but we are just talking about the application code here).
 However, as metadata and session management requirements creep in, it may be a challenge to keep it that way - especially if we increase the maximum allowed file size and allow users to resume interrupted downloads.

 Here, the context is great to discuss some alternatives to just using Apache httpd as the HTTP server.
 Apache Traffic Server is not as out-of-the-box as apache2, but it lets us create [plugins](https://docs.trafficserver.apache.org/en/4.2.x/sdk/how-to-create-trafficserver-plugins.en.html) that can hook into the PUT and GET requests.
 It is possible to write or modify some plugins to enable "streaming" of large files where the HTTP Server acts as a pass-through for the file's contents as it makes it way to its final storage destination.
 Such a design will let the solution scale to a much higher number of concurrent users as the memory on the server will be more efficiently used - it will need slightly powerful CPU-s to offset that.
 It will also be easier to implement "resume interrupted upload/ download" feature in that case as spooling of the file at the web server layer is not happening, so the transaction becomes more atomic, hence more fault-tolerant.
+Apache stores all uploaded files in a temp folder before moving them to the final destination.
+The size and the location of this temp location can be a point of failure at higher scale.

 ### Caching